Cutting Tools

 Pinking Shears or Scalloping Shears

 These shears will cut a zigzag or scalloped edge that will prevent the cut edge from raveling.
-These are great to finish seams or raw edges on various different fabrics.
+These are great to finish seams or raw edges on various fabrics.

 Rotary Cutter